 Equipped with a convenient walk-up window, this quaint shop has stellar coffee and an outdoor patio showcasing the most charming area of Uptown.
 State Street Coffee shares indoor space with The Alcove wine bar, so you can essentially spend a very tasty day there.

 This East Dallas coffee shop makes great versions of the classics, like macchiatos and americanos, but they also create some delicious seasonal items.
 House-made syrups (ranging from juniper to hellfire) can be added to any concoction.
-In light of the times, Fiction Coffee recently added a drive-thru component to their parking lot.
+Fiction recently opened another location in Deep Ellum’s Continental Gin Building that offers tons of space to work and two free hours of WiFi with a purchase.

 Situated inside of The Joule hotel, this third wave coffee shop expertly crafts espresso drinks with Counter Culture Coffee.
 From iced drinks to coffee cocktails, there’s a lot to explore at Weekend while enjoying the ambiance of the luxe hotel.